COVID-19 Outbreak. Some services are currently operating a reduced service.

 So if you're dealing with a council officer over an issue you can usually ask them for your personal information about that issue eg by email or letter.

-If you're not currently dealing with the council or want to ask for wider information (eg all my council tax records, anything the planning team hold about me, the social work files about my youngest son) then we recommend that you apply formally using this form
+If you're not currently dealing with the council or want to ask for wider information (eg all my council tax records, anything the planning team hold about me, the social work files about my youngest son) then we recommend that you

 You will need to

 - provide proof of your identify.
 Acceptable types of identification are detailed in the Request Form